International Baccalaureate

 Career-related Studies

 The career-related study prepares students for further or higher education, an internship or apprenticeship, or a position in a designated field of interest.
 It provides the opportunity for students to learn about theories and concepts through application and practice while developing broad-based skills in authentic and meaningful contexts.
-Students may choose from two career pathways.
+Students may choose from three career pathways.

 Business Career-related Study:

 Business career-related students will develop skills that relate to the business environment.
 Potential pathways may include entrepreneurship, sales, marketing, finance, accounting, personnel and management.
+Students in the business career-related study will complete coursework and evaluation from the University of Delaware’s Horn Entrepreneurship EntreX Lab.

 11th Grade Coursework: